- Visiting the testing facility in advance, so you know how to get there, what the building looks like, and how long the commute will likely take.

 This blog has moved

 All of the posts from the Psychotherapy Notes blog are now available at our new home:Please update your links and bookmarks accordingly.Some of the most popular posts on the blog are being kept here on the legacy site through the end of 2014, but will be deleted from here soon after.
 (Everything can be found at the new site.)
-Please come join the blog at its new home.
+Please come join the blog at its new home to see more updated posts and to leave comments on any post.
 Thanks for your continued support!

 Wednesday, October 27, 2010